RiTeK: A Dataset for Large Language Models Complex Reasoning over Textual Knowledge Graphs in Medicine: Dataset for LLMs Complex Reasoning over TKGs (RiTeK)

 \subsection{Medical Textual Knowledge Graph Construction}

-We construct two medical TKGs based on PharmKG~\cite{zheng2021pharmkg} and ADint~\cite{xiao2024repurposing}, as the increased number of entity and relation types introduces significant challenges for path retrieval in the question answering over textual knowledge graph.
-To enhance the entity attributes, we incorporate textual details from various databases, including Ensembl, UMLS, and Mondo Disease Ontology.
-As shown in Table~\ref{con:data_statisitics_meidcal_sskg}, our constructed TKGs provide greater node textual coverage, along with more entity types and relation types.
+We construct two medical TKGs based on PharmKG~\cite{zheng2021pharmkg} and ADint~\cite{xiao2024repurposing}, as the increased number of entity and relation types introduces significant challenges for path retrieval in question answering over textual knowledge graphs.
+To enrich entity representations, we incorporate textual details from various databases, including Ensembl, UMLS, and Mondo Disease Ontology.
+As shown in Table~\ref{con:data_statisitics_meidcal_sskg}, our constructed TKGs provide greater node textual coverage, as well as a larger variety of entity and relation types.
 For further details on these two medical TKGs, please refer to Appendix~\ref{Medical_TKGs}.